alexostn/miniRT_decoded/docs/parser/05-components.md

-# Parser Architecture — Component View
+ss# Parser Architecture — Component View

 This diagram shows the structure of the parser module: files, their responsibilities, and dependencies.